risetarnished/coding-practice/src/N/CrossTraining/II/Medium/MergeKSortedLists/README.md

  *   }
  * }
  */

 public class Solution {
   public ListNode merge(List<ListNode> listOfLists) {
-    // Write your solution here/.
+    // Write your solution here
-    if (listOfLists == null || listOfLists.isEmpty()) {
+    // Corner cases check based on the assumption if (listOfLists == null || listOfLists.isEmpty()) {
       return null;
     }
+    int k = listOfLists.size();
-    // Use a min heap
-    PriorityQueue<ListNode> minHeap = new PriorityQueue<>(
+    // Use a min heap to generate the smallest node from the k lists PriorityQueue<ListNode> minHeap = new PriorityQueue<>(
-        listOfLists.size(),
-        new Comparator<ListNode>() {
+      	k, new Comparator<ListNode>() {
           @Override
-          public int compare(ListNode one, ListNode two) {
+          public int compare(ListNode a, ListNode b) {
-            if (one.value == two.value) {
+            if (a.value == b.value) {
               return 0;
             }
-            return one.value < two.value ? -1 : 1;
+            return a.value < b.value ? -1 : 1;
           }
         }
     );
-    // Initiate with the head node of each linked list for (ListNode head : listOfLists) {
+    // Initialize the heap with the head nodes of the k linked lists for (ListNode head : listOfLists) {
-      // Skip any empty lists
       if (head == null) {
         continue;
       }
       minHeap.offer(head);
     }
-    // Use a dummy node to keep track of the result list ListNode result = new ListNode(0);
+    // Use a dummy node to store the result
+    ListNode result = new ListNode(0);
-    ListNode current = result;
+    ListNode curr = result;
+    // Link the smallest node of the k linked lists so far to the result
-    // Get the min node from the heap and
+    // Offer the next node to the heap
-    // fill the spot with its next node each time while (!minHeap.isEmpty()) {
+    // Terminate when the heap becomes empty while (!minHeap.isEmpty()) {
       ListNode min = minHeap.poll();
-      current.next = min;
+      curr.next = min;
-      // Fill the empty spot
       if (min.next != null) {
         minHeap.offer(min.next);
       }
-      current = current.next;
+      curr = curr.next;
     }
     return result.next;
   }